flahartyka/open-source-LLMs-genetic-disease-descriptions/README.md

 Examples of how to generate in-context prompts can be found in the folder: `in_context`.

+LLM Baseline and In-Context questions can be found in the folder: `questions`

 -----------------------------------------------------------------------------------------------------

 Follow the directions here: https://github.com/facebookresearch/llama to download the Llama models (7b, 13b, 70b).